GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/09.381-390/10.That-Song-of-Old/docs.md

 ---
+title: |
-title: 390.
-That Song of Old
+    390. That Song of Old - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 390.
+That Song of Old.
+It came upon the midnight clear, That glorious song of old, From angels bending near the earth To touch their harps of gold; "Peace on the earth, good will to men, From heav'n's all-gracious King."
+The world in solemn stillness lay, To hear the angels sing.
+    keywords:  |
-    keywords: Christ in Song, That Song of Old, It came upon the midnight clear,
+        Christ in Song, adventhymnals, advent hymnals, That Song of Old, It came upon the midnight clear.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 390. THAT SONG OF OLD
+####  Christ in Song,

 ```txt
 1.